 Read my post on the mistakes people make with child benefit which could be costing you thousands

-Check here for all the different benefits associated with having children.
+Check here for a good ‘benefits checker‘ and to find out about all the different benefits associated with having children.

 Draw up a budget